crystal-ball/componentry/docs/adr/01-theme.md

 - Users will need to define their own semantic namespaces for themes (eg decide if the `colors` namespace should have a `text` sub-namespace).
-- Library utility classes will be for all colors (small negative though, this matches Tailwind).
+- Library utility classes will be for all colors which makes consistency across larger teams more difficult.

 ## Background